nashville-software-school/client-side-mastery/projects/tier-2/state-fair/chapters/SF_CUSTOMER_COUNT.md

 ## Component State

-So far, your instruction team has talked about how the API has state - the objects and values that are currently stored there.
+So far, your coaching team has talked about how the API has state - the objects and values that are currently stored there.

 Your application also has state.
 Each time you use the `fetch()` function in JavaScript to request data from the API, you are updating the state of your provider components to match the state of the corresponding API resource.